oguzgelal/SocialSurf/public/chrome/README.md

-Chromely - Chrome application
+SocialWeb - Chrome application
 =============

-This is the source codes of the Chrome application of Chromely.
+This is the source codes of the Chrome application of SocialWeb.

 #### How to run